List of Santa Barbara characters: Kelly Capwell

 In 1984, Kelly Capwell celebrates her engagement to Peter Flint on the same day that former boyfriend Joe Perkins is released from prison.
 Joe was exonerated of the killing of Kelly's brother Channing.
 She falls in love with Joe again and works with him to find the real killer.
 Peter becomes crazed with jealousy and goes on a killing spree with one of his victim's being Joe.
 Kelly also learns that her mother Sophia is still alive.
 Kelly next becomes involved with photographer Nick Hartley who rescues her from a kidnapping.
 Kelly also gets involved with Nick's brother Dylan.
 She admits to Nick that she slept with Dylan the evening before their wedding.
 Dylan becomes obsessed with Kelly and there is a confrontation which ends with Kelly pushing Dylan through the window at the Capwell Hotel resulting in his death.
 Kelly is institutionalized in a mental health facility.

 She then befriends Pearl Bradford before being transferred to Switzerland.
 While there she falls for Jeffrey Conrad but is shocked to learn he is the son of her father's first wife Pamela.
 Kelly and Jeffrey both begin working for a pharmaceutical company and are married in 1987.
 Kelly becomes pregnant but has a miscarriage.
 Jeffrey becomes distant and Kelly becomes close to T.J.
 Daniels.
 Pamela begins to poison Kelly and she falls into a coma.
 Jeffrey and Kelly divorce.

 in 1989, Kelly travels to Paris to help her sister Eden search for her missing baby.
 She then becomes involved with Ric Castillo, half brother to Eden's husband Cruz.
 She fights with her family against Robert Barr's attempts to take over Capwell Enterprises.
 She then falls for Robert before he leaves town.
 Upon his return, they renew their relationship and marry.
 However, Kelly really marries Robert's twin brother Quinn who has taken his place.
-Kelly falls down the stairs in their home and becomes confined to a wheelchair.
+Kelly falls down the stairs in their home and becomes unable to walk.
 Quinn's lover Flame Beaufort, secretly poisons Kelly.
 Kelly suffers another miscarriage as a result of the drugs.
 After the murder of Robert, Kelly breaks from Quinn.
 She then gets involved with musician Richard Sedgewick, an old family friend.
 He suffers a heart attack in their hotel room.
 Quinn helps her with the crisis and the reunite briefly before Kelly has to help him flee town.

 After a brief flirtation with Cruz, Kelly finds herself involved with policy officer Connor McCabe and psychiatrist Skyler Gates.
 Connor helps her investigate Sophia's fiancee Ken Mathis.
-Kelly and Connor remain a couple when the show includes.
+Kelly and Connor remain a couple when the show concludes.